-May 26, 2011 NASA's Commercial Cargo Providers: Are They Ready To Supply The Space Station In The Post-Shuttle Era?
+May 26, 2011-NASA's Commercial Cargo Providers: Are They Ready to Supply the Space Station in the Post-Shuttle Era?
 (Hearing Volume No. 112-20)

 On Thursday, May 26, 2011, the Subcommittee on Space and Aeronautics held an oversight hearing to examine NASA's commercial cargo programs.
 The Subcommittee reviewed the progress made by the commercial providers, as well as the budgetary and programmatic impacts of schedule delays.
-Through the COTS and cargo re-supply services programs, NASA has provided its contractors nearly \$1.25 billion thus far and has yet to accomplish the goals established for the initial \$500 million program, intended to demonstrate commercial cargo delivery capabilities to the International Space Station from two commercial partners, Space Exploration Technologies (SpaceX) and Orbital Science Corporation (Orbital).
+Through the COTS and cargo re-supply services program NASA has provided its contractors nearly \$1.25 billion thus far and has yet to accomplish the goals established for the initial \$500 million program, intended to demonstrate commercial cargo delivery capabilities to the International Space Station from two commercial partners, Space Exploration Technologies (SpaceX) and Orbital Science Corporation (Orbital)